astrophys/elements-of-stat-learn/notes/ch2.md

     a) Could find optimal conditional expectation by $k$-nearest neighbor averaging, but breaks down at high dimension
         #.
 QUESTION : How would we do this anyways?
+        #.
+ANSWER   : In last section he was using a-priori knowledge, but if you don't
+                      have that, you can use $k$-nearest neighbors can approximate that
     #) Basically, as dimensionality increases, you have to ever increase the sampling of
        the space to adequately train your model
         #.
 E.g to sample 10% of the data (in 10D space) to form a local average, you need